GabrielPelletier/open_science_metrics_tools/_steps/pub_1.md

 ---
-title: Modulation Spectral Signal Representation for Quality Measurement and Enhancement of Wearable Device Data: A Technical Note.
+title: "Modulation Spectral Signal Representation for Quality Measurement and Enhancement of Wearable Device Data: A Technical Note."
 date: 2022-06-25 00:00:00 -0700
 enddate:
 ---